Skip to main content

 What people call these checkups can vary, depending on your doctor.

-“I like to use the term ‘regular preventive exam,” says Karen E. Brown, MD, the New Haven regional medical director for Northeast Medical Group and a PCP in North Haven.
+“I like to use the term ‘regular preventive exam,” says Karen E. Brown, MD, Yale New Haven Health primary care provider.
 This exam can be a wellness visit, a physical, or both.
 Dr. Brown recommends speaking with your healthcare clinician about the right method of screening for you.

-“The age at which you begin screening depends on several things.
-This includes family history and your risk factors.
+“The age at which you begin yearly visits in your primary care office depends on several things.
+This includes family history, risk factors and your current medical conditions.
 You and your primary care clinician will decide which screening method (physical exam or blood test), if any, is best for your situation,” she says.
-Depending on the practice situation, these routine preventive visits might be performed by a physician, nurse or physician assistant.
+Depending on the practice situation, these routine preventive visits might be performed by a physician, nurse practitioner or physician assistant.

 In your 20s and 30s: